 The Bottom Line

-The decision about whether to buy a custom home or a personalized production home is a very personal one and one only you can make.
+When considering the pros and cons of custom Vs personalized production homes, the decision is a very personal one and one only you can make.
 You should take as much time as you need to study all your options, and then will you be able to make the decision that is right for you and your family.

 If you find yourself torn about which direction to take, you may want to visit some personalized production home builder locations to get a feel for what they have to offer.
 If after that you don’t find anything that suits your needs, you can always contact a custom home builder to compare the costs and options they have available.